linkejian123/OBJ-VFD/README.md

 ### Overview
 This is design of IV-17 VFD tube clock inspired by Adafruit.
 However, the design is simpler, especially at the lack of microcontroller managed boost buck converter.

+### Current final files are the crystalis board files.

 ### Authors
 Kejian Lin
 Yuxuan Zhao